percona/pxb-docs/docs/lru-dump-backup.md

 If the buffer restore option is enabled in `my.cnf`, buffer pool will be in the warm state after backup is restored.

-Find the information on how to save and restore the buffer pool dump in [Saving and Restoring the Buffer Pool State](https://dev.mysql.com/doc/refman/8.1/en/innodb-preload-buffer-pool.html).
+Find the information on how to save and restore the buffer pool dump in [Saving and Restoring the Buffer Pool State].

+[Saving and Restoring the Buffer Pool State]: https://dev.mysql.com/doc/refman/{{vers}}/en/innodb-preload-buffer-pool.html